 - ferry/Eurotunnel Shuttle across to Calais

-- ahead over to Belgium, in direction of Germany
+- drive over to Belgium, towards the direction of Germany

 - once in Germany, drive towards Frankfurt